 Spring 2020 Course: - Cancled due to COVID-19

 Comment: Online music classes are offered at various places on the web, but I did not plan to offer an online course.
 Unfortunately, nothing but online courses is possible in the Spring of 2020.
 And as I contemplate offering online LIFE experiences, my thoughts turn to moderated online discussions.
-Using something like Zoom, a 15-20 person discussion group could work its way through an interesting discussion group outline, with all participants contributing to the online sessions.
+Using Zoom or a similar technology, a 15-20 person group could work its way through an interesting online discussion, with all participants encouraged to share their thouhts.

 Appreciating Classical Music [Official Description]